-- Authentication data: stored in an encrypted database called a keychain.
-For more information, refer to Apple’s documentation on Keychain Services
+For more information, refer to Apple’s documentation on Keychain Services.

-A: Yes.
-Currently Facebook, Twitter and Weibo are removed from the share sheet.
+We removed Facebook, Twitter, and Weibo from the share sheet.